monicalamagt/monicalamagt.github.io/README.md

 # Monica Lama's Personal Website

-A modern, responsive personal website built with React and Vite, featuring a clean design and interactive elements.
+A responsive personal website built with React and Vite, featuring a clean design and interactive elements.

 ## Features